 Few business owners relish spending money on something unnecessary.
-For most owners, hiring an expert to estimate the value of their companies falls into the unnecessary category.
 Thus, it is no surprise that owners typically respond to an Exit Planning Advisory’s recommendation to get an estimate of value for the company with some variation of, “Now?
-But I’m not planning to leave for years,” or “I built this company so I know what its worth.”
+But I’m not planning to leave for years.”

-Before you join these owners and scratch business valuation off of your Exit Planning to-do list, consider the following five reasons why you should put an estimate of value at the top of your list.
+Before you join these owners, consider the following five reasons why you should put an estimate of value at the top of your list.
 An estimate of value does the following:

 - Establishes your starting line and distance to the finish.

 - Provides important tax information.

 - Provides owners (and employees) an objective basis for incentive plans.